 Around the second or third week after radiation treatments start, you may have:

 - Cramping in your belly

 When you have radiation treatment, color markings are drawn on your skin.
 DO NOT remove them.
 These show where to aim the radiation.
 If they come off, DO NOT redraw them.
 Tell your doctor.

 - Wash gently with lukewarm water only.
 DO NOT scrub.

 - DO NOT use soap on this area.

 - Pat your skin dry.

-- Do not use lotions, ointments, makeup, perfumed powders or products on the treatment area.
-Ask your doctor what you should use.
+- DO NOT use lotions, ointments, makeup, perfumed powders or products on the treatment area.
+Ask your health care provider what you should use.

 - Keep the area that is being treated out of the direct sun.

-Tell your doctor or nurse if you have any break or opening in your skin.
+Tell your provider if you have any break or opening in your skin.